IEA-Paris/seed/content/project/en/the-socioscope.md

     updatedAt: "2024-08-30T00:00:00.000Z"
 ---

-The Socioscope is all about understanding how we make our world more sustainable, especially when it comes to food.
+**The Socioscope** is all about understanding how we make our world more sustainable, especially when it comes to food.
 We're on a mission to figure out what's working on the ground all around the world.

+***What We Do:***

+We dig deep into what local projects are doing to make a difference.
+We talk to people, create videos, and learn everything we can about how these projects are changing things for the better.
+Then, we use machine learning tools to make sense of it all and see what's really making a difference.

+***Our Story:***

+The Socioscope started with the [Paris Institute for Advanced Study](https://www.paris-iea.fr/en/) and the [Vienna Complexity Science Hub](https://csh.ac.at/).
+After testing our ideas in nine countries and with 60 projects, we got the support we needed to expand to 600 projects across four continents.

+***Our Platform:***

+Our website, The Socioscope, is like a big online library where you can learn all about projects that are changing how we think about food.
+It's a place to show off cool projects, connect with others, and share ideas.
+Whether you're a project leader or just curious, there's something for everyone.

+***Get Involved:***

+We want everyone to be part of the solution.
+Whether you're running a project or just want to learn more, you're welcome here.
+Our website is easy to use, so [you can share what you're up to in just a few minutes](https://thesocioscope.org/register).

+Let's work together to make our world a better and more sustainable place.
+Join us on The Socioscope and be part of the change!